 The United States is home to several species of egrets, which are wading birds found in wetland habitats.
 In this writing, we will discover one of the most common egret species found in the United States:

 All of these egret species are protected under the Migratory Bird Treaty Act and are important indicators of the health of wetland ecosystems in the US.

-It this guide, we will show you Cattle Egret, Great Egret, Reddish Egret, and Snowy Egret.
+It this guide, we will show you Cattle Egret, Great Egret, Reddish Egret, Snowy Egret, and Little Egret.

 Infant aggression is common among Great Egrets and other egret species.
 To obtain the most food, older chicks will often peck and pester a younger, smaller chick to death.
 The third-born chick in a group of three Great Egret chicks is often killed by its siblings.
 The parents do not interfere.